lorinma/simcon/README.md

 pip install -U https://github.com/google/google-visualization-python/zipball/master

+## or use my docker images

+docker run -it lorinma/simcon bash

 ## Spreadsheet and other setup
 ### Spreadsheet:
 It requires a credential files to use data on google spreadsheet